Home

 Shirley worked for the First Jersey National Bank's Gateway office in Newark for over 30 years, starting in 1944 when she was 18 years old.
 At some point, she moved to Toms River, New Jersey, and commuted daily to the Newark office.
 She was a member of the Brick Township Presbyterian Church and financial chairman of the Church Women United of Toms River.
 She was 88 years old when she died on October 16, 2014.

 Kenneth was born in Newark, lived in West Orange for 25 years, then moved to Parsippany, New Jersey in 1976.
 He was a senior service technician at Monroe Systems for Business in New York City, working there for 44 years.
 He was 5' 11" tall and weighed 150 pounds.
-He had blue eyes and blonde hair.
+He had blue eyes, blonde hair, and a light complexion.
 In December of 1950, he married Linda R. Lengle.
 Linda was born Elynore Lengle in 1932, the daughter of Edward P. Lengle and Clara K. Neigle Kenneth and Linda had five sons.
 He was 61 years old when he died on November 15, 1990.
 He was buried at Rosedale Cemetery in Linden, New Jersey.

 Leroy was an assistant manager with Blue Cross & Blue Shield of New Jersey in Newark, where he worked for 35 years, from 1952 to 1987.
 He was a Master Mason and very active with various functions of the Freemasons.
 He was a master of the Nutley Free & Accepted Masons Lodge 25, a patron of the Bloomfield Chapter 76 Order of the Eastern Star, and a member of the Tall Cedars of Lebanon.
 He moved to Toms River in 1963, continuing to work at BC/BS in Newark.
 Leroy died August 10, 1987, in Brick Hospital, one day after his 55th birthday.
 He is buried with his parents at Hollywood Memorial Park.

-Helen K. Greuter was born in Newark on March 20, 1903.
+2. Helen K. Greuter was born in Newark on March 20, 1903.
 By 1930 she was working as a "foot presser" in a toy factory.
 She was a member of the Manhattan Park Presbyterian Church in Irvington.
+She never married.
 After living most of her life in Irvington, she moved to Brick Township, New Jersey in 1973.
-She was living there when she died Nov.
-21, 1985, at the age of 82.
+She was living there when she died on November 21, 1985 at the age of 82.
 She is buried at Hollywood Memorial Park.

-After graduating college with a degree in education, Ray began his 38 year teaching career in Point Pleasant Boro in 1971.
+After graduating college with a degree in education, Ray began his 38-year teaching career in Point Pleasant Boro in 1971.
 He lived in Brick Township, New Jersey most of his adult life.
 He taught music education and performed professionally on the piano at various venues around the Jersey Shore.
-His students referred to him as "Groover Greuter."
+His students referred to him as "Groovy Greuter."
+To others, he was known as "Spicey Greuter."
 He was musical director for many local Broadway productions, and a pianist at the Old Mill, among others, including Sunday brunch at the Oyster Point Hotel in Red Bank, New Jersey.
 He also had a love for sailing aboard his sleek Sundancer boat.

-On August 1, 1987, George died in Hillside at the age of 77; Margaret died there on April 2, 1995, age 80.
+On August 1, 1987, Ray's father George died in Hillside at the age of 77.
+His mother Margaret died there on April 2, 1995, age 80.
 They are buried together at Holy Cross Cemetery in Arlington, New Jersey.

 In 2008, Ray retired from teaching.
 On January 10, 2013, he died suddenly and unexpectedly at the age of 64.
 He is buried with his parents at Holy Cross Cemetery.
 There were several memorials written about Ray.
 To view them, click here.